CheetahRobotics/Team10182/ComputerVision/HowToWordAtHome.md

 cd code
 pwd
 ```
 4. Clone the repository:
 ```
 git clone https://github.com/rwoodley/Team10182.git
 ```

-5. This repository has several different projects.
+5. Open the project you want in Android Studio.
+This repository has several different projects.
 Lets say you want to work on CVApp02.
 You would open Android Studio and open the CVApp02 directory.
 It would be located in c:\code\Team10182\ComputerVision\CVApp02.

 Good luck!